-- Staff will assess the children on their understanding of the objectives outlined in the skills progression document and make a judgement as to their ability to use and apply what they have learnt in the end of unit project.
+- Staff will assess the children on their understanding of the objectives outlined in the medium-term plan and make a judgement as to their ability to use and apply what they have learnt in the end of unit project.

 - Therefore, the end of unit project should be completed as independently as possible.

-- Staff will assess the children on their understanding of the IT skills outlined in the skills progression document and make a judgement as to their ability to use and apply what they have learnt in the other areas of the curriculum and in the wider world.
+- Staff will assess the children on their understanding of the IT skills outlined in medium-term plan and make a judgement as to their ability to use and apply what they have learnt in the other areas of the curriculum and in the wider world.

 - Therefore, teachers will plan opportunities for children to apply and use the IT skills they have learned in current and previous year groups.

 - Staff will assess the children on their understanding of being able to use technology safely and respectfully and make a judgement as to their knowledge of how to report concerns they may have.
 They will refer to the statements from UK Council for Internet Safety's (UKCIS) framework when they are commenting on children working below.
 It should also be taken into consideration whether or not they are able to use and apply what they have learnt at home.

-- Computing is assessed as a whole (CS, IT and DL), therefore teachers will make ‘best fit’ judgements taking into consideration achievements across all three areas of the computing curriculum.
+- Computing is assessed as a whole, therefore teachers will make ‘best fit’ judgements taking into consideration achievements across all three areas of the computing curriculum.

 Other Assessment Opportunities

-- In KS1, work stuck in curriculum books should reflect the assessment made by the teacher.
+- All of the evidence should reflect the assessment made by the teacher.

 - Some teachers may decide to continue to use e-books to show the achievements of particular children, especially children who have achieved a deep understanding of the computing skills and objectives.

-- Children who are deep in computing represent the school as a ‘Digital leader’, which allows the computing leader to collect additional evidence of their achievements.
+- Children who are assessed as deep in computing represent the school as a ‘Digital leader’, which allows the computing leader to collect additional evidence of their achievements.
 From September 2022, children will have the opportunity to apply to be a Digital Leader, therefore there will be more children with a deeper understanding in computing.